grantmcdermott/arch-tips/README.md

 ### Touchpad

 _Note: Only relevant for the Plasma DE, which I'm no longer using._ The KDE graphical touchpad settings (*System Settings > Input Devices > Touchpad*) didn't seem to last and kept reverting back to the default behaviour.
 So I [installed](https://wiki.archlinux.org/index.php/Libinput#Installation) `libinput` and then followed the final section of [this guide](https://www.dell.com/support/article/us/en/04/sln308258/precision-xps-ubuntu-general-touchpad-mouse-issue-fix?lang=en) (See Fig. 7) to get tapping, right-click two finger tap, etc. working.

+### Removing Antergos

+Following the [resolution of the Antergos Project](https://antergos.com/blog/antergos-linux-project-ends/), I removed all (or, at least, most) of the residual Antergos libraries following [these](https://forum.antergos.com/topic/11878/antefree-gnome) [guides](https://forum.antergos.com/topic/11887/antefree-gnome-cleaning-from-aur).
+This leaves a pure Arch system.

+In related news, [Endeavour OS](https://endeavouros.com/) has picked up where Antergos left off and looks really cool.